Urology Health Guide

-The 2012-13 application process has begun.
+The 2016 residency application process will open in September of 2015.
 Tulane accepts applications through the Electronic Residency Application Service (ERAS).
 Please register with ERAS to apply.
-For further information contact Ms. Demi Robert via e-mail at firstname.lastname@example.org or by phone (504) 988-2794.
+For further information contact Ms. Demi Robert via e-mail at email@example.com or by phone (504) 988-2794.

 Tulane Urology participates in the Residency Match program.
 One year of general surgery rotation in the Department of Surgery at Tulane is an expectation, followed by four years in the Department of Urology.

 Andrology, Infertility, and Urologic Prosthetics (for ED): Tulane Urology has traditionally had a very strong presence in these areas.
 This section is led by Dr. Wayne JG Hellstrom.
 Residents get an unparalleled experience in basic and complex urologic prosthetic surgery.